How To Choose A Dog

 Is someone at home most days to take care of a dog, or does everyone have a job?
 Most dogs are such social beings, that many will suffer from separation anxiety if left alone for more than a little while.

-Lap dogs can go more places, but other breeds left alone may bark or howl endlessly - your neighbors may justifiably be a little put out.
-If you can't take your dog with you, think of selecting a dog that is more laid back or perhaps consider two dogs to keep each other company.
+Lap dogs can go more places, but other breeds left alone too long may turn into barkers out of boredom or anxiety - your neighbors may justifiably be a little put out.
+If you can't take your dog with you, think of having a dog walker come by to provide some exercise and companionship or perhaps consider two dogs to keep each other company.
 The other alternative is doggie daycare, but there is a cost involved.

-Whichever dog(s) you select, if they are home alone, just make sure their outside area is safe and they have solid dog houses to give them shelter and keep them comfortable no matter what the weather.
+Whichever dog(s) you select, if they are home alone and prefer to be outside, make sure the area is gated and safe.
+Provide sufficient water in a shaded spot and a solid dog house for shelter and comfort no matter what the weather.

 small dog napping on bamboo love seatLaid Back Lap Dog